d3k081/vtm_scenario/curitiba_characters/marcus_vidal.md

 ---

-## ⚔️ Kindred Legacy
+## ⚔️ Kindred Career

 - Rose to prominence during the **Camarilla–Sabbat war** of the 1970s–80s.
-- Formed a **legendary coterie** with the current Prince and two other Kindred — together they led the defense of Curitiba during the **“Longest Night”**, purging Sabbat forces in a brutal urban battle.
-- Became **Prince of Curitiba** in the late 1980s, a rare feat for a Brujah — respected by all clans for his tactical brilliance and personal sacrifice.
-- Played a key role in helping **São Paulo consolidate Camarilla control**, earning favor with Tremere Prince Alessandra and Gangrel Sheriff Cleiton.
+- Fought alongside the current Prince in a **legendary coterie**, responsible for the infamous **“Longest Night”**, when dozens of Kindred and ghouls died in a final Sabbat assault.
+- Served as **Sheriff of Curitiba**, leading tactical strikes and purges against Sabbat forces.
+- Though never officially Prince, Marcus was widely seen as the **Prince’s blade** — his most trusted field commander and confidant.
+- His influence sometimes **overshadowed the official Seneschal**, creating quiet tension within the Court.

 ---